Ebola Preparedness Programme

 The Start Network's response

 The UK government decided early in 2015 to invest £7m through the Start Network to develop national infrastructure to help prepare the governments and communities of those countries surrounding the most affected countries, to prevent and prepare for future possible infectious disease outbreaks.
-The Start Network's collaborative response runs in Guinea Bissau, Mali, Senegal and the Ivory Coast, and is led by seven Start Network members and their partner organisations.
+The Start Network's collaborative response ran in Guinea Bissau, Mali, Senegal and the Ivory Coast, and was led by seven Start Network members and their partner organisations.